 Much like the SCART Cleaner, the Comp Cleaner is another open-source (CERN OHLv2) device, designed to accept component video signals ranging from 240p to 1080i.
 There’s a switchable low-pass filter that will allow you to add a low-pass filter to each range of signals.
 More details here: https://www.retrorgb.com/compcleaner.html

 In my experience, most laptops and desktop PC’s introduce a lot of noise into the audio channels.
 I recommend trying your integrated solution first to see if it works for you.
 Hopefully you’ll get lucky and have one of the few motherboards that can record a clean signal!
-If not, I’ve found some internal sound cards with both half-height and full-height brackets that do an excellent job:
+If not, here’s some sound cards that do an excellent job:

 Software Solutions – Full Walkthrough Guides